networkRob/ansible-arista/labguides/source/setup_ansible.rst

 |

-6. Create a *New File* withe the following host specific variables for leaf4.
+6. Create a *New File* with the following host specific variables for leaf4.
 Save the file as **host_vars/192.168.0.17.yml**

     .. code-block:: yaml